Fireworks Guide: Roman Candles

 A typical single tubed candle, shown above, has the following main features:

 Fuse: This is located on the top of most larger candles, under a protective cover which you pull off first.
 On small candles (such as single shots) the fuse usually sticks out of the side, near the bottom and is taped to the side of the tube.

-Tube: This contains the shots, stacked on top of each other (where the candle has more than a single shot of course) with an internal fuse running down inside.
+Tube: This contains the shots, stacked on top of each other (where the candle has more than a single shot) with an internal fuse running down the inside.
 Candle bundles have multiple tubes which usually fire at the same time.